tonychu805/syno_bi/documents/strategy/data_analytics_playbook.md

 ## 5. Target Selection & Segmentation

-- Define the population of interest (e.g., priority SKUs, regions with new launches).
+- Define the population of interest (e.g., SVR-RM T1/T2/T3 cohorts, top 5 customers by revenue, regions with new launches, consumer SVR-DT-DS segments).
 - Use dbt exposures or Metabase segments to save frequently used filters.
 - Validate target lists with business stakeholders before running forecasts or campaigns.